yusdacra/rust-nix-templater/README.md

 # rust-nix-templater

-Generates Rust projects which use [nix-cargo-integration].
+Generates Rust projects that use [nix-cargo-integration].

 ## Features

-- One place for configuration; Cargo.toml
-- Generate for applications or libraries
 - Support for both flakes and legacy nix
-- Generates release, debug and test packages
 - Cachix support
-- Generates development shell (uses [devshell], supports top-level `devshell.toml` file)
 - Desktop file generation
 - CI file generation (GitHub Actions and GitLab CI)
 - Creates Cargo project if one is not found in output directory